 - 7 Steps To Take If You Want To Charge Higher Speaking Fees

-Furthermore, for hands-on consulting and cutting-edge resources, join SpeakerFlow’s coaching program!
+Furthermore, for additional guidance and cutting-edge resources, join SpeakerFlow University!
 It’s full of exclusive content, created by thought leaders for thought leaders.
 So, if you want to build your speaking fees to the max, you’re not alone.
-We’ve got you covered. 👍
+We – and your fellow speakers – have your back. 👍